bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

     update-rc.d syncthing-init.sh defaults 72

-## Start syncthing and configure a GUI password
+## Start Syncthing and configure a GUI password
 Start syncthing by rebooting the Seagate Central or manually by issuing the following command.

 /etc/init.d/syncthing-init.sh start

-Once syncthing has started for the first time, log in to the configuration gui webpage by browsing to port 8384 of your NAS IP address.
+Once Syncthing has started for the first time, log in to the configuration GUI webpage by browsing to port 8384 of your NAS IP address.
 For example

     http://192.0.2.99:8384

 When you initially log in to the GUI you will be confronted with a warning message asking you to configure a password for the GUI straight away.
+It is highly recommended that this advice be followed and a password configured for Syncthing at this point.

-See synthing documentation for further instructions on setting up syncthing.
+See Synthing documentation for further instructions on setting up Syncthing.

 https://docs.syncthing.net/

 ## Troubleshooting
 ### Logs
-The syncthing logs are located at /var/log/syncthing
+The Syncthing logs are located at /var/log/syncthing

+### CPU consumption
-I would suggest that since the Seagate Central is not a particularly powerful platform that you only give syncthing "light" duties.
-It may be that during and initial sync or while a large data transer is taking place the system may be temporarily be a little overwhelmed.
+I would suggest that since the Seagate Central is not a particularly powerful platform that you only give Syncthing "light" duties.
+It may be that during an initial sync or while a large data transfer is taking place the system may temporarily be a little overwhelmed.

-Additionally I would not suggest enabling full encryption functionality for folders with a large volume of data as this may further strain the limited CPU resources of the unit.
+Additionally, I would not suggest enabling full encryption functionality for folders with a large volume of data as this may further strain the limited CPU resources of the unit.

-### Configuration
-The vast majority of Syncthing configuration is done via the web interface gui running on port 8384, however it's possible to tweak other configuration by modifying the configuration xml file located by default at

-    /Data/syncthing/.config/syncthing

-Refer to Syncthing documentation for more details.